Tuesday, September 9, 2025

 by G. Jack Urso

-Vertex Vol.1, No. 2, June 1973.
+Vertex Vol. 1, No. 2, June 1973.

 Vertex, “The Magazine of Science Fiction,” published between 1973 and 1975, by Mankind Publishing, Los Angeles, Calif., is noted in SFE The Encyclopedia of Science Fiction as one of the first glossy or “slick” Sci-Fi publications.
 Its content featured Science Fiction short stories and science-related news.
-Guided by Art Director Andrew Furr and his Associate Art Directors Monte Rogers and Bill Wright, the magazine was known for its creative, surreal, and at times psychedelic imagery.
+Guided by Art Director Andrew Furr and his Associate Art Directors Monte Rogers and Bill Wright, the magazine was known for its creative, surreal, and oft times psychedelic imagery.

-Contents for Vertex Vol.1, No. 2, June 1973.
+Contents page for Vertex Vol.1, No. 2, June 1973.

 For two years, between April 1973 and 1975, it was published bi-monthly in a glossy, letter-size, saddle-stapled format for $1.50 ($10.91 in 2025).
 Between June and August 1975, it was published monthly but with newsprint paper in tabloid style, and a drop in price down to a dollar.
 The change was due in part to a paper shortage, but the magazine also faced issues in terms of costs and advertising revenue.
 Attracting work from such authors as Forrest J. Ackerman, Alan Brennert, William Carlson, Harlan Ellison, George R. R. Martin, Steven Utley, John Varley, and with over a dozen feature stories in each issue, publication costs must have been significant.